object-oriented-python/object-oriented-programming/doc/source/5_abstract_data_types.rst

     as :math:`n` approaches infinity, while in numerical analysis the independent variable approaches 0.
 This difference between two closely related fields is often confusing, particularly since both disciplines conventionally leave out the limit.
-It's worth keeping in mind that the difference, because a numerical algorithm with :math:`O(h^4)` error is really rather good since `h` is small, but an algorithm with :math:`O(n^4)` cost is very expensive indeed!
+It's worth keeping in mind the difference, because a numerical algorithm with :math:`O(h^4)` error is really rather good since `h` is small, but an algorithm with :math:`O(n^4)` cost is very expensive indeed!